pivotal/docs-tap/install-gitops/sops.hbs.md

     git remote add origin git@github.com:my-organization/tap-gitops.git
     ```

+1. Set up the authentication method:

+    SSH
-3. For authentication with SSH, create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.
+    : Create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.
 The private portion of this key is referred to as `GIT_SSH_PRIVATE_KEY`.

+    Basic Authentication
-4. For Basic Authentication, have a username with read access to the Git repository and password or personal access token for the same user.
+    : Have a username with read access to the Git repository and password or personal access token for the same user.

     >**Important** Only use one of `ssh` or `Basic Authentication`, not both.

 ## <a id='download-tanzu-gitops-ri'></a>Download and unpack Tanzu GitOps Reference Implementation (RI)